 Important: Escort passes are never issued for people meeting passengers on incoming international flights in the US, due to customs and immigration regulations.

 Who Needs an Escort Pass?

-Anyone taking a child or grandchild or accompanying a relative or friend with a disability to a departing flight or who is meeting someone who falls into one of these categories should consider requesting an escort pass.
+Anyone taking a child, grandchild, or accompanying a relative or friend with a disability to a departing flight. may need one.
+If you are meeting someone who falls into one of these categories, you should consider requesting an escort pass.

 Note: Passengers arriving from another country will have to go through Customs and Immigration before you can meet them.
 An escort pass will not give you access to that part of the airport.
 If your loved one or friend needs assistance clearing Customs, consider arranging for a wheelchair attendant to meet him or her at the arrival gate.